A Counting Lemma for Binary Matroids and Applications to Extremal Problems: Regularity and Counting

 \subsection{Regularity on Matroids}

 After the inverse conjecture for the Gowers norm over finite fields of low characteristic was established \cite{tao2012inverse}, stronger regularity results, using regularity with respect to the Gowers norms, came within reach.
-The primary regularity result that we will use is stated in \cite{VeryCountingMaybe} as a decomposition theorem for bounded functions on $\FF^n$.
+The primary regularity result that we will use is stated in \cite{VeryCountingMaybe} as a decomposition theorem for bounded functions on $\FF_p^n$.
 To work with this result, we will first need to introduce a few technical concepts from higher-order Fourier analysis.

-We will only be concerned with the field $\FF=\FF_2$, though most of the concepts below also extend to prime-ordered fields $\FF_p$ in general.
-Given a function $f:\FF^n\rightarrow\{0,1\}$, in our case usually the indicator function of some matroid $M\subseteq \FF^n\setminus\{0\}$, the decomposition theorem will split it into a sum of three parts: a structured part, a uniform part, and a small error.
+Throughout this section, $p$ is taken to be a fixed prime.
+For our work with binary matroids, we will always take $p=2$.
+Given a function $f:\FF_2^n\rightarrow\{0,1\}$, in our case usually the indicator function of some matroid $M\subseteq \FF_2^n\setminus\{0\}$, the decomposition theorem will split it into a sum of three parts: a structured part, a uniform part, and a small error.
 Here we will address the technical issues that arise in working with the first two parts.
 In the sections below, we largely quote the terminology and notation used in \cite{VeryCountingMaybe} and \cite{hatamiRegCount}.